 ML models lead to fraud prevention benefits

 In the past, bank employees were flooded with numerous alerts from flagged transactions.
 Reviewing them all was challenging.
 With advanced analytics, fraudulent transactions can be more easily identified and addressed.
+And working with Cloudera partner IBM, the bank transformed advanced analytics using modern tools and new open and transparent methodologies.

 The results have been impressive.
 A production ML model for risk scoring improved fraud capture rates by 95%, decreased false-positive alerts by 30%, and resulted in a 50% reduction in average daily dollar losses.
 Operationally, with fewer alerts to manage, manual interactions focus on suspicious transactions.
 Rules are informed by the models and adjusted dynamically when new fraud schemes arise.